ChrisAkridge/Cix/docs/Lexer.md

 * Root: INVALID.
 Add an error to the error list.
 * Whitespace: Append to builder and change context to Operator.
 * Word: Yield and clear the builder.
 Append to builder and change context to Operator.
-* Operator: INVALID.
-Add an error to the error list.
+* Operator: Invalid unless the lass character was an asterisk; otherwise, append to builder.
 * NumericLiteral: Yield and clear the builder.
 Append to builder and change context to Operator.
 * NumericLiteralFraction: Same as in NumericLiteral.
 * NumericLiteralSuffix: Same as in NumericLiteral.